-In addition, the Board of Directors monitors the ethical conduct of the Corporation to ensure that it complies with applicable legal and regulatory requirements, such as those of relevant securities commissions, stock exchanges and the Alberta Business Corporations Act.
-The Board of Directors believes that the fiduciary duties placed on individual directors by the Corporate legislation on the individual director's participation in decisions of the Board of Directors in which the director has an interest, have been sufficient to ensure that the Board of Directors operated independently of management and in the best interest of the Corporation.
+In addition, the Board of Directors monitors the ethical conduct of the Corporation to ensure that it complies with applicable legal and regulatory requirements, such as those of relevant securities commissions, stock exchanges and the Business Corporations Act (Alberta).
+The Board of Directors believes that the fiduciary duties placed on individual directors by the Corporation's governing corporate legislation and common law, as well as the restrictions placed by applicable corporate legislation on the individual director's participation in decisions of the Board of Directors in which the director has an interest, have been sufficient to ensure that the Board of Directors operated independently of management and in the best interest of the Corporation.